F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/waf/README.md

 ## Introduction
 This solution implements auto scaling of BIG-IP Virtual Edition (VE) Web Application Firewall (WAF) systems in Amazon Web Services.
+Auto scaling means that as traffic through the BIG-IP VE or the BIG-IP CPU utilization increases or decreases, the number of BIG-IP VE WAF instances automatically increases or decreases accordingly (based on values you enter in the template).
 The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) and <a href="https://f5.com/products/big-ip/application-security-manager-asm">Application Security Manager</a> (ASM) modules enabled to provide advanced traffic management and web application security functionality.

-As traffic or the BIG-IP CPU utilization increases or decreases, the number of BIG-IP VE WAF instances automatically increases or decreases accordingly (based on values you enter in the template).
+See our [video on YouTube](https://www.youtube.com/watch?v=TGHi_KbZ0t4) to see this template in action.
+For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).

-You have the option of using a BIG-IQ device to license BIG-IP VEs using BYOL licenses in this auto scale WAF deployment.
+You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) to license BIG-IP VEs using BYOL licenses in this auto scale WAF deployment.

 ## Prerequisites